 Name: Gamma Cavy here, Kes on Dragonfable.

-My stance on pairings and shipping: I'll read pretty much anything as long as its well written, but I can't write them myself.
+My stance on pairings and shipping: I'll read pretty much anything as long as its well written and there's an interesting story, but I can't write them myself.
 Don't ask me to give romance anything more that a side mention in my work.

 Fanfiction is what literature might look like if it were reinvented from scratch after a nuclear apocalypse by a band of brilliant pop-culture junkies trapped in a sealed bunker.
 They don't do it for money.
 That's not what it's about.
 The writers write it and put it up online just for the satisfaction.
 They're fans, but they're not silent, couchbound consumers of media.
 The culture talks to them, and they talk back to the culture in its own language.